sjdv1982/seamless/seamless-towards-02.md

   between high-level and mid-level.
 Hooks can be informative (mid-level simply can report status and value) OR may trigger the re-computation of the entire execution graph (if the cell is an input of a high-level macro)
+  UPDATE: no need for this, since mid-level is only manipulated from high-level.
+Results of computations do not confer authority!
 - There will be a special library contexts of low-level macros that recognize mid-level graph constructs and return low-level contexts.
   These contexts are expected to accept connections straightforwardly, and to have hook registration configured.
-  The "big low-level macro" (only invoked by the top context) reads in a mid-level graph + such a library, and returns a big low-level context.
+  The "big low-level macro" (only invoked by the top context) reads in a mid-level graph + such a library, and returns a big low-level context (mid-to-low-level translation).
 High-level:
 Everything is a Silk structure: cells, contexts, transformers, reactors, observers, macros.
 But they will be heavily-modified subclasses of Silk. (maybe less modification in the future)